Be a Part of the Show

 Release your inner thespian and be a part of the Joe Jefferson Players family again or for the very first time!
 Auditions for upcoming performances are held approximately two and a half months prior to show dates.
 We welcome actors of all talents and ages as we cast for lead and supporting roles.
 With each audition, the director will provide expectations and requirements in advance, usually via our Facebook Events page, at least 3 weeks in advance of auditions.

-The Joe Jefferson Players are holding open auditions for the second show of our 70th season, Peter & The Starcatcher!
+The Joe Jefferson Players are holding open auditions for the third show of our 70th season, August: Osage County.
 We are friendly folks and we want everyone to do well.
 So whether you’re an old pro, or a first time auditioner, know that you are welcome!

 Feel free to download our Audition Form and come to the audition prepared!

 Virginia Weston (Supporting): Female, 50-70

 mother and matriarch, devious and cynical, suffering from mouth cancer, addicted to prescription drugs, mostly depressants and narcotics, experiences drug-induced episodes but is sharp-tongued and shrewd, aware of the family’s many secrets and not hesitant to reveal them for her own benefit.

 eldest daughter, mother of Jean and wife of Bill, though they are currently separated, a college professor, tries to gain control of her chaotic mother, dilapidated marriage, and pot-smoking 14-year old daughter, wants to save her marriage, but has intense need to control everything around her as it falls apart.